DmarshalTU/Rancher_installation/README.md

    ./start.sh
    ```

-The start script will automatically extract the binaries if they haven't been extracted yet, and install the necessary dependencies.
+The start script will automatically install the necessary dependencies and run the installer.
 ## Usage

 1. Transfer the entire `rke2-rancher-installer` directory to the target isolated environment.